epferrari/strongbus/README.md

 `pipe(bus, {incognito: true})` still forwards events through the target (and any further chain that allows passthrough).
 It does not couple the target's listener tree into the source's monitoring; the target's own `active` / hooks are unchanged.
-A second `pipe` of the same bus is a no-op (first mode sticks), matching idempotent `on`.
+A second `pipe` of the same bus is a no-op (the first link's mode sticks), independent of `duplicateSubscriptionStrategy`.

 `off(event, handler)` still removes an incognito `on` registration by handler reference (no options).
 The same behavior applies when releasing the returned `Subscription` or `unpipe` for `once` / `any` /